Signed Into Law

 Which agencies enforce SB227?

-SB227 is enforced by Texas Department of State Health Services (DSHS) and State Registrar of Vital Statistics.
+SB227 is enforced by State Registrar of Vital Statistics and Texas Department of State Health Services (DSHS).

 Q

-The compliance urgency for SB227 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB227 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q